 Other Reasons Why Schnauzers Are Smart

 When it comes to obedience and working intelligence, we already know that all Schnauzers scored very well.
 But of course, this is just one dimension of dog IQ.
-It’s not the only component of canine intelligence.
-Even Stanley Coren admits there’s more to true dog IQ.
+Intelligence isn’t all about learning commands.
+In fact, even Coren admits there’s more to it.

 For example, if a Schnauzer doesn’t obey or want to learn a command, it doesn’t mean the dog isn’t smart.
 Just because they don’t obey you, doesn’t mean they don’t understand.
 Many dog breeds are stubborn, independent and/or free-spirited.